NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wand of Noisome Acid (2nd-Rank Spell).md

 * * *

-**Effect** You cast [[Spells/Acid Arrow|Acid Arrow]] at 2nd rank.
+**Effect** You cast [[Acid Arrow|Acid Arrow]] at 2nd rank.
 A creature that takes initial acid damage from this spell become [[Conditions/Sickened|Sickened 1]].
 Use your spell DC if the creatures attempts to recover from this sickness.
 This is an olfactory effect.

 * * *